trustpilot/python-cireqs/README.md

 Commands:
-  expand  Expand given requirements file by extending... verify  verifying that given requirements file is not...
+  expand  Expand given requirements file by extending... verify  Verifying that given requirements file is not...
 ```